 A masterful jockey whose peerless timing and grace in the saddle have defined horse racing's biggest stages for over three decades.

-Mike E. Smith is the epitome of elegance under pressure.
-With a style often described as ice-cool and perfectly synchronized with his mount, he has remained at the pinnacle of thoroughbred racing long after most of his contemporaries have retired.
-His career is a catalog of clutch performances on the world's brightest stages, from Breeders' Cup championships to classic victories.
-Smith possesses a unique knack for peaking with the best horses at the right moment, evidenced by his historic Triple Crown win aboard Justify in 2018, which made him the oldest jockey ever to achieve that feat.
-More than just a rider, he is a student of the race, known for his intelligent pace analysis and an almost psychic connection with animals, which has made him the go-called jockey for generations of top trainers.
+Mike E. Smith won the Triple Crown aboard Justify in 2018, becoming the oldest jockey ever to achieve that feat.
+His ice-cool style and perfect synchronization with his mount have kept him at the pinnacle of thoroughbred racing long after most contemporaries retired.
+Smith's career includes Breeders' Cup championships and classic victories.
+He possesses a knack for peaking with the best horses at the right moment.
+More than a rider, he studies pace analysis and develops an almost psychic connection with animals.
+That intelligence has made him the go-to jockey for generations of top trainers.

 1965–1980